jianfeizhang/jupyterlab-black-theme/README.md

 # jupyterlab-black-theme

-install the theme using
+Install the theme extension:

 jupyter labextension install

-The black theme option will be on the JupyterLab Theme menu
+The black theme option would be on the JupyterLab Theme menu after restart the jupyterlab